Studebaker Flight Hawk: Production

 Of the four available Hawks for 1956, the Golden Hawk, Sky Hawk, Power Hawk, and Flight Hawk, the Flight Hawk was the second-most popular.
 The Power Hawk, with 7,095 produced for all markets, was the most popular.

+As of 2024, there are only 33 model 56G-C3 left in the world.

 Discontinuation

 Studebaker simplified the Hawk line for 1957.
 This meant the end for the Flight, Power, and Sky Hawks, which were combined into the new Silver Hawk series.